yunusesergun/yesergun.fpga.dev/cocotb/README_eng.md

 Verification, debugging, testing...
 In FPGA design, simply writing RTL code and expecting it to work is very difficult.
 It's not impossible to run a code in one go, but ensuring that the code works in corner-case scenarios is an additional challenge.

-The steps we take before performing real-time tests on an FPGA board are crucial for achieving this: Verifying code and recursively correcting it.
+The steps we take before performing real-time tests on an FPGA board are crucial for achieving this: Verifying code and iteratively correcting it.
 This is what we refer to as RTL verification.

 A popular method in verification is UVM, but in this article, I will talk about `cocotb`, a Python-based framework.
 Yes, I'm not talking about verification using Verilog, SystemVerilog, or VHDL.
 With `cocotb`, you can freely verify your RTL design entirely using Python.
 Moreover, it's very easy to use.